sonalgoyal/crux/README.md

 e.
 Go to <a href=http://localhost:8080/crux>http://localhost:8080/crux</a> and define your connection, mapping and report.

-Instructions to build crux with Maven
+Instructions to build Crux with Maven
 -

 <ol>